 The people, places and events that are shaking things up around here.Back

-The Merriweather District Artist in Residence program, in collaboration with the Howard County Arts Council, brings together artists to work, live and create amongst the Downtown Columbia community.
+The Merriweather District Artist-in-Residence program, in collaboration with the Howard County Arts Council, brings together artists to work, live and create amongst the Downtown Columbia community.
 The four artists, selected through an international selection process, represent a diverse range of multimedia disciplines.
-They will be provided with a $10,000 stipend, studio space and housing throughout their six-week residency.
+Artists will host workshops and community events throughout the residency, which culminates with an exciting interactive exhibition.